brutalsam96/s21_stringplus/README.md

 The russian version of the task can be found in the repository.

+💡 [Tap here](https://new.oprosso.net/p/4cb31ec3f47a4596bc758ea1861fb624) **to leave your feedback on the project**.
+It's anonymous and will help our team make your educational experience better.
+We recommend completing the survey immediately after the project.

 ## Contents
 0. [Preamble](#preamble)
 1. [Chapter I](#chapter-i) \